oscillatingworks/docs.piladb.org/getting_started/installation.md

 tar -zxvf piladbX.Y.Z.OS-ARCH.tar.gz
 ```

 When you uncompress the file, you will find inside the resulting directory a `pilad` binary file.
-Set execution permissions to the file  with `chmod +x pilad`.
-Now you can move the binary file wherever you need.
+Move the binary file where you want to execute it from.
 For more about `pilad` usage, go to the next page.

 ### Go installer